Packaging apps is fun so why should we try to do anything useful out of it?

 for his one-sided love of side-effects where something as obvious as importing

-another source file ends up forcing us into the impossible task
+another source file ends up forcing us into the impossible task of mapping the

 Another fact is that Python people cannot just simply have a main file, after